Tal Wilkenfeld on life’s defining points, like auditioning for Jeff Beck in an altered state

 That time Graham Bonnet told me about unknown Alcatrazz guitarist Yngwie Malmsteen: “He’s one day gonna be a star”

-By Steve Newton Back in the ’80s one of my jobs at the Georgia Straight newspaper in Vancouver was to cover the hard-rock/heavy metal beat.
+By Steve Newton Back in the ’80s one of my jobs at a weekly newspaper in Vancouver was to cover the hard-rock/heavy metal beat.
 Soon after getting hired as a proofreader/typesetter in ’82 I was doing articles on Priest, Scorps, Maiden, and Ozzy, which–to my utter delight–often ended up as the cover story.
 Metal was … Continue reading That time Graham Bonnet told me about unknown Alcatrazz guitarist Yngwie Malmsteen: “He’s one day gonna be a star”

 That time Gregg Allman told me how Allman Brothers roadie Red Dog dared him to redo “Whipping Post”